checkraisefold/ROBLOXLink-Plugin/README.md

 # ROBLOXLink
 A Mumble plugin that receives positional and rotational data from a websocket.
 Designed for a ROBLOX Lua script executed with a scripting utility.

-The client Lua script will be released on Github shortly.
+The client Lua script can be found [here.](https://github.com/checkraisefold/ROBLOXLink-Client)

 # Contributors
 [@bonezone2001](https://github.com/bonezone2001) helped out with a large majority of the coding.
 If it wasn't for him, this project wouldn't be even close to a completed state.